esa/pagmo2/doc/sphinx/docs/python/tutorials/using_archipelago.rst

         7  Multiprocessing island  Self-adaptive constraints handling  A toy problem  50    busy
         ...

+Note how the evolution is happening in parallel on 32 separate threads (each one spawning a process, in this case, as a Multiprocessing island is used).
-Note how the evolution happening on the various islands does not interfere with our main process as as it happens asynchronously on separate threads.
+The evolution happens asynchronously and thus does not interfere directly with our main process.
 We then have to call the :func:`pygmo.archipelago.wait()` method to have the main process explicitly wait for all islands to be finished.

  .. doctest::

     >>> archi.wait()
-    >>> archi.get_champions_f() #doctest: +NORMALIZE_WHITESPACE
+    >>> archi.get_champions_f() #doctest: +SKIP
     [array([  1.16514064e-02,   4.03450637e-05,  -1.16514064e-02]),
     array([ 0.02249111,  0.00392739, -0.02249111]),
     array([  6.09564060e-03,  -4.93961313e-05,  -6.09564060e-03]),